Synixe/Documents/rules.md

 We are a casual realism unit.
 We have no attendance requirements, mandatory training or strict procedures.
 We do however expect that you take the mission seriously and attempt to complete objectives tactically.

 ## 6.1 - Team Killing
-Intentional Team Killing is not tolerated at any time during any mission.
+Intentional Team Killing is not tolerated at any time.

 ## 6.2 - Making a Travesty
 Making a Travesty of a mission is any action that ruins the enjoyment of the mission for others.